visualworks/annaceciliaandriolo/wp-content/plugins/add-to-any/README.txt

 = For Facebook sharing, how can I set the thumbnail image and description Facebook uses? =

-Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the Open Graph <a href="https://www.addtoany.com/ext/meta-tags/" target="_blank">meta tags</a> of a shared page.
+Facebook expects the Title, Description, and preview image of a shared page to be defined in the Open Graph <a href="https://www.addtoany.com/ext/meta-tags/" target="_blank">meta tags</a> of a shared page.

 Use Facebook's <a href="https://developers.facebook.com/tools/debug/sharing/" target="_blank">Sharing Debugger</a> on your pages to see how Facebook reads your site.
 "Scrape Again" to test site changes and clear Facebook's cache of a page, or use the <a href="https://developers.facebook.com/tools/debug/sharing/batch/" target="_blank">Batch Invalidator</a> to purge Facebook's cache of multiple URLs.